gbotev1/single-track-gray-codes/README.md

  resulting codes yield a full-period code with 2^n distinct codewords.
 Unevenly spaced sensors and logical bitwise operators were utilized to make decoding efficient.
+## Copyright
+© Copyright by Georgie Botev 2015